How to Improve Egg Quality after 40

 The Fertility Diet

 At CNY Fertility, we recommend eating a diet high in fat and low in carbohydrates.
 A high-fat, low-carb diet helps to improve overall fertility and egg quality in two main ways, (1) reducing inflammation and (2) balancing reproductive hormones.
 Balanced reproductive hormones are essential to female fertility.
-When hormones are unbalanced, a common symptom of PCOS, the ovaries don’t function properly, and eggs mature at a lesser rate and quality.
+When hormones are unbalanced the ovaries don’t function properly, and eggs mature at a lesser rate and quality.

 Inflammation can cause tissue damage and reduce blow flow to the ovaries.
 This impairs nutrient delivery and impairs egg development.
 Proper nutrition and blood flow are essential to ensure that eggs develop normally and result in high-quality oocytes.
 To reduce inflammation, we recommend limiting your carbohydrate intake.
 When carbohydrates get broken down by the body, they turn into glucose, fructose, and other sugars that are known to cause inflammation.

 We recommend increasing your fat intake because fat is key to the development of every cell in the body .
 Fat gives the body energy and supports cell growth.
 Fat also helps to absorb nutrients and produce hormones.
 Like everything else in our body, eggs are made up of cells.
 Fat gives eggs the energy and nutrition they require to develop properly.

 For full information on the benefits of eating a high-fat and low carbohydrate diet, check out D. Kiltz’s Keto Cure Magazine!

 When you are pregnant, most doctors recommend limiting caffeine consumption and restricting or completely eliminating alcohol.
 It makes sense that you should avoid things that you would while pregnant while you are trying to get pregnant.
 Excessive caffeine and alcohol consumption has been shown to impair female fertility function in several ways .